QuEST-Kit/QuEST/examples/tutorial.md

 ```
 QuEST will automatically allocate work between the given number of threads to speedup your simulation.

-Simply set `USE_MPI=1` in the makefile above to compile for distributed simulation.
+Simply set `USE_MPI=1` in the makefile above to compile for distributed simulation, and QuEST will spread the quantum state vector between available nodes.

 > For the moment, compiling for GPU use requires C++ source code (that your files are C++ compatible and have the `.cpp` extension).
 An alternate makefile is provided [here](https://github.com/aniabrown/QuEST_GPU/blob/master/examples/makefile).